The Girls of the Rhône

 The Girls of the Rhône (French: Les filles du Rhône) is a 1938 French drama film directed by Jean-Paul Paulin and starring Annie Ducaux, Daniel Lecourtois and Alexandre Rignault.
 It was nominated for the Grand prix du cinéma français but lost out to Alert in the Mediterranean.
 The film's sets were designed by the art director Aimé Bazin.

 Synopsis

-In the Camargue region at the mouth of the River Rhône, an impoverished aristocrat attempts to marry off his eldest daughter to a wealthy man who she does not love.
+In the Camargue region at the mouth of the River Rhône, an impoverished aristocrat attempts to marry off his eldest daughter to a wealthy man whom she does not love.